Frequently asked questions

 Can all types of cranks be mounted?

-Liteville frames with EVO6 rear triangle require a "Boost" crank and a Q-factor >167 mm.
+Liteville 303 and 301CL frames with EVO6 rear triangle require a "Boost" crank and a Q-factor > 174 mm.
 This means that the "wide" version must also be used with Sram.

 The chainline should be 55 mm.

-We also recommend the "wide" version for Sram cranks on our 4-One with EVO3 rear triangle, in order to be able to correct the chainline on the drive side.
-More information can be found in the instruction manual for your frame.
+We also recommend the "wide" version of Sram cranks for our 4-One with EVO3 rear triangle in order to be able to correct the chainline on the drive side.

 Can other rear shocks also be fitted?